 Seminars, symposiums, conferences, worktables, tribunes etc.

 The education and schooling should be included from the preschool institutions to university and post-university ones.
-Civic education, with special module / curriculum for the rights and care of consumer, in primary and secondary schools; The main subjects of this component present:
+Civic education, with special module / curriculum for the rights and care of consumer, in primary and secondary schools; the main subjects of this component present:

-Basic concepts of consume, consumer and consumer’s protection policies;
+Basic concepts of consume?consumption, consumer and consumer’s protection policies;

 The role of the Government and other competent institutions in consumer’s protection;